 "(a) Except as permitted under subsection (b) of this section, within 45 days after receipt of the items listed in G.S.
 14-415.13 from an applicant, and receipt of the required records concerning the mental health or capacity of the applicant, the sheriff shall either issue or deny the permit.
-The sheriff shall make the request for any records concerning the mental health or capacity of the applicant within 15 days of receipt of the items listed in G.S.
+The sheriff may conduct any investigation necessary to determine the qualification or competency of the person applying for the permit, including record checks.
+The sheriff shall make the request for any records concerning the mental health or capacity of the applicant within 10 days of receipt of the items listed in G.S.
 14-415.13.
+No person, company, mental health provider, or governmental entity may charge additional fees to the applicant for background checks conducted under this subsection.
 A permit shall not be denied unless the applicant is determined to be ineligible pursuant to G.S.
-14-415.12.
+14-415.12."